This tutorial teaches how to:

-To have an overview, the following picture shows the boundary conditions applied for this simulation:
+The following picture shows an overview of the boundary conditions applied for this simulation:

 We will assign a pressure load at different eigenfrequencies based on the results of the frequency analysis tutorial as well as fixed support.
 Furthermore, we are going to use aluminum as a material for the wing.